-- Wait in line in a single file. - ☐ At all times, speak to the cafeteria staff respectfully. - ☐ Always clean up after yourself! - □ Place your trash in the appropriate trash can. - ☐ When the teachers in the cafeteria signal you to pay attention, please stop talking immediately. - ☐ If there is a fire drill during lunch, leave your lunch on the table, follow the teachers' directions, and quietly move to the exit doors.
+- ☐ Speak in a conversational tone of voice. - Wait in line in a single file. - ☐ At all times, speak to the cafeteria staff respectfully. - ☐ Always clean up after yourself! - ☐ Place your trash in the appropriate trash can. - □ When the teachers in the cafeteria signal you to pay attention, please stop talking immediately. - ☐ If there is a fire drill during lunch, leave your lunch on the table, follow the teachers' directions, and quietly move to the exit doors.